 The program is designed to afford the trainee a solid experience in gynecologic oncology surgery and patient management.
 The fellow is responsible for preoperative and postoperative patient care and will perform surgical procedures under the direction of an attending surgeon.
 Fellows will participate in resident instruction as well as in the outpatient clinics, rounds, lectures, and treatment planning conferences.

 The two-year fellowship is composed primarily of patient care on the gynecologic oncology service.
 Other rotations in which the fellow acts as the primary assistant to the attending include: colorectal, general surgical oncology, urology, and radiation oncology.
 The fellow will have three weeks of vacation per year.

 Memorial Sloan Kettering Cancer Center is located on the Upper East Side of Manhattan — a vibrant, safe community with many nearby activities for adults and children.
 Salary and benefits are provided to all fellows according to level of training (number of postgraduate years).
 In addition, Memorial Sloan Kettering Cancer Center provides housing accommodations at a subsidized rate to all fellows in the form of unfurnished apartments within a short walking distance of the hospital.
 There are many schools and affordable childcare options nearby.

 Length of Program

 Candidates must be graduates of a recognized foreign medical school and have completed an obstetrics and gynecology residency training program in their country.
 The candidate must have a clear interest and commitment in expanding his or her expertise in gynecologic oncology.

-The candidate must have passed the first part of the USMLE examinations or any equivalent at the time of application.
-Prior to starting the program, candidates are required to have passed all parts of the USLME examination and hold a valid ECFMG certificate.
+The candidate must have passed all USMLE examinations and hold a valid ECFMG certificate at the time of application.
 Selected candidates must qualify for and obtain a limited permit to practice medicine from the New York State Education Department, in accordance with its requirements.